Final 2025 Ballon d’Or power rankings ahead of ceremony: Yamal or Dembele to claim award?

 For two-thirds of the season, he was on another planet.
 The best player by a country mile in the most competitive league in Europe.

-Hopefully, come the Ballon d’Or in October, once the dust has settled, voters will remember and recognise what a brilliant year it was for Salah.
+We have a feeling that now the dust has settled, voters will remember and recognise what a brilliant year it was for Salah.

-And given how well he tends to start seasons, don’t be surprised if he reminds the voters of his outrageous quality at just the right time.
+And given how well he tends to start seasons, don’t be surprised if he reminds the voters of his quality at just the right time.

 READ: The 15 players who have made the Ballon d’Or podium ahead of Salah since 2018